SeldonIO/seldon-core/kafka/strimzi/README.md

 ```

 Note that a specific strimzi operator version is assciated with a subset of supported Kafka versions.

+## Ansible

+We provide automation around the installation of a Kafka cluster for Seldon Core v2 to help with development and testing usecases.

+You can follow the steps defined [here](../../ansible/README.md) to install kafka via ansible.

 # Notes
 - You can check [kafka-examples](https://github.com/strimzi/strimzi-kafka-operator/tree/main/examples/kafka) for more details.